Sammy-is-a-dude/WHSTechNotes/README.md

 # October 4, 2024

 My day would be differnt without computer science would be the same since it doesn't really change anything in my life.

+# October 7, 2024

+My day would be differnt without computer science would be the same since it doesn't really change anything in my life.